 - Contact a lawyer.
 If you’ve been injured by a dog, you should always contact an attorney who can help you understand your legal rights, the dog bite laws that may apply to your case, and whether you may be able to file a successful claim for damages.
 It's important to seek legal representation as soon as possible and to work with attorneys who have experience handling dog bite cases.

 After a dog bite, we believe it’s important to work with experienced and proven lawyers who know the laws and how to protect the rights of injured people and their families.
 Here at George Sink, P.A.
-Injury Lawyers, our South Carolina dog bite attorneys are prepared to help victims of dog attacks determine if they have a recoverable claim.
-We’ve seen the pitfalls of these dog bite cases and we know how to fight to get your medical bills taken care of, and to get you paid for your pain and suffering.
-We want you to be fully compensated for permanent or serious injuries you suffer after being bitten by a dog.
+Injury Lawyers, our South Carolina dog bite attorneys are prepared to help victims of canine attacks determine if they have a recoverable claim.
+Our skilled dog bite lawyers have seen the pitfalls of these dog bite cases and we know how to fight to get your medical bills paid and to get you compensated for your pain and suffering.
+Our SC dog bite lawyers want you to be fully compensated for permanent or serious injuries you suffer after being bitten by a dog.

 We offer a complimentary and personalized case review to anyone with questions on what to do after a dog bite injury.
 Our experienced dog bite lawyers assist clients from several office locations across the state.
 Call 888-612-7001 for immediate help.